 How often does your contact center experience a sudden spike in activity?
 Are there ever urgent needs that require your facility to scale up quickly?
-When you need burstability—the power to scale at any moment—a cloud contact center is the perfect option to react quickly to changing market demands, making your business more agile and competitive.
+When you need burstability—the power to scale at any moment—a enterprise cloud contact center is the perfect option to react quickly to changing market demands, making your business more agile and competitive.
 Customers will be less inclined to leave for another business because wait time will be reduced.
 When call volume goes back down, the cloud will make it seamless to scale to normal levels.

 Here are a few more scenarios that may occur in the next few months that require quick scalability: